bonzz/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

 1. Select the available subscription and resource group with name like **ai-100-deploymentID**.

-1. For the name, type **luisbot**deploymentid. or **luisbot**uniqueID.
+1. For the name, type **luisbot**deploymentid or **luisbot**uniqueID.

-1. Under Authoring Resource , For authoring location select location as west us
+1. Under Authoring Resource, for authoring location select location as WEST US.

 1. For the Authoring pricing tier, select **Free F0**

-1. Under Prediction Resource, select any other location like east us , west us 2 etc.
+1. Under Prediction Resource, select any other location like EAST US, WEST US 2 etc.

 1. For the prediction pricing tier, select **Free F0**